 The big no-no is posting memes.
 Just don’t do it.
 If this is the only take away you have from this article, you’ll have still learned something valuable.
 It’s a risky move that few brands (if any) have managed to pull off without looking incredibly desperate.

-One cringe-worthy example that demands a discussion is when Pilot posted a series of memes to various social networking sites in an effort to try and promote their new line of pens.
+One cringe-worthy example that demands a discussion is when Pilot posted a series of memes to various social networking sites in an effort to try to promote their new line of pens.
 The memes featured slogans like “The only pen that matters” and “I will not lose any of these” that make you want to put your head in your hands.
 Once they found their way to Reddit, users weren’t happy, and felt betrayed by the user who originally posted the memes, and maybe even by Reddit as a whole.
 One user even went on to say “Even if he’s [the poster] not paid by the company or an advertising agency, I don’t really want people who are just fans of some brand making accounts just to post about that product.
 What would Reddit be then?”

 I’ve managed to track down a few of the original memes, and have attached my personal favourites.
 I truly hope you find them as horrible as I did.